Medical Malpractice Attorneys in Seattle

 A: Serious injuries and death result much too frequently from preventable medical errors.
 Of the medical errors for which compensation was paid out in 2014, the following outcomes were reported:

 - 18% caused significant permanent injury;

 - 13% resulted in quadriplegia, brain damage, or lifelong care;

 Q: What will it cost me to hire your firm to represent me in a Washington medical malpractice claim?

 A: At Hardwick & Pendergast, P.S., our legal work is provided on a contingency fee basis.
 This means you pay us no fees until we recover compensation for you.
 We offer an initial case consultation free of charge.
 Contact us to find out what damages could be pursued in your case.
-We can be reached at (888) 228-3860.

 - Medical Malpractice Blogs